Wrong Approaches To Dog Training

 CLASSES. . .Just About The Worst Way To Train Your Dog

-DEFINITELY call us before you enroll your dog in dog training classes.
+DEFINITELY call us before you do something crazy like enrolling your dog in an obedience class.

 DAVID BARON’S SUPERDOG